casper-ecosystem/cep-78-enhanced-nft/tutorials/standard-migration-tutorial.md

 - When upgrading by installing a new version of the CEP-78 contract, you do not need to specify all the runtime arguments needed during the initial installation of version 1.0.0, such as `total_token_supply`, `ownership_mode`, etc.

+However, `total_token_supply` may be provided as an optional runtime argument if you wish to decrease the total supply during the upgrade.
+The provided argument cannot be larger than the previous total, but must be larger than the total number of minted tokens.
+It cannot be zero.

+Therefore, if the previous contract instance had a total token supply of 1,000 and 750 minted tokens, the `total_token_supply` optional argument must be between 751 and 1,000.

 **Example command to upgrade to v1.1.1:**

 The following is an example of upgrading and migrating to version 1.1.1 of a previously installed NFT collection using version 1.0.0 with standard NamedKeys.